whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-21-Ipsy-Subscription-July-2015-Review.md

 <p>Another item that I can never have enough of, lip balms!</p>

 <center><img src='/images/IpsyJuly2015Lip2.jpg'></center>
-<p>The color I received is Ruby which is a bright true red, love it.</p>
+<p>The color I received is Ruby which is a bright true red, but the color goes on pretty sheer, so not too heavy -love it.</p>
 <br>

 <center><img src='/images/IpsyJuly2015Bronzer.jpg'></center>